google/applied-machine-learning-intensive/v2/xx_misc/activation_functions/slides.md

 That's a pretty simple activation function to understand.
 But what value does it provide?

 This function can be useful, especially in your output layer, if you want your model to predict large or negative values.
-Many of the activation functions that we'll see greatly restrict the range of values that they output.
-The linear activation function does not restrict it's output range at all.
+Many of the activation functions we'll see greatly restrict the range of values that they output.
+The linear activation function does not restrict its output range at all.
 Any real number can be produced by a node with this activation function.

 Image Details:
 * [linear.png](https://opensource.google/docs/copyright/): Copyright Google